H U S K E R D A N

 HUSKER DAN'S ARMY UPDATE

-For Nebraska Alumni group in Topeka, Kansas.
+(The following letter is from Gary McGirr with the Northeast Kansans For Nebraska Alumni group in Topeka, Kansas.
 The NEK4NE group is in charge of accepting donations and coordinating the HUSKER DAN'S ARMY program.)

 To: Larry and Candy H:

 Thanks for you donation.
 That made a lot of folks very happy in Iraq.
 Our chapter tries to be like a helpful conveyor belt.
 Whether it is information or a product we get things to where they need to go.
 It has been really interesting how all this has transpired.

 You and Larry gave us that huge box of sweat shirts two years ago.
 Sgt Myles Froehling, the Military police person in Iraq gave those sweat shirts to Iraqi citizens as a gesture of good will.
 That was a very good thing.
 Now you gave us all of those Game day t-shirts; and they were put to good use.
 Thanks to you for making it all possible.